Pennsylvania DUI Charges

 Driving under the influence, or DUI, is a complex charge with severe penalties for those convicted.
 Pennsylvania DUI laws were last updated in 2004, and cases involving DUI are based on the results of blood-alcohol content testing as well as field sobriety tests.

 An experienced DUI lawyer understands the ins and outs of Pennsylvania DUI law and will work diligently to achieve a successful resolution to your case.
-If you have been charged with a DUI in Pennsylvania, it is essential to attain an experienced DUI attorney as soon as possible, so they can immediately begin working on your case.
+If you have been charged with a DUI in Pennsylvania, it is essential to attain an experienced DUI attorney as soon as possible to begin working on your case.

 Three Tiers of Pennsylvania DUI Laws Based on BAC Levels